osg-htc/osg-htc.github.io/_services/osdf.md

 What about a researcher or community that would like to connect to the OSDF but doesn’t have their own storage infrastructure?

--   A half dozen [CC* Storage projects](https://new.nsf.gov/funding/opportunities/cc-campus-cyberinfrastructure) have committed to having their storage managed by OSG; projects can request space from the OSG for their use via the support desk.
+-   [CC* Storage projects](https://new.nsf.gov/funding/opportunities/cc-campus-cyberinfrastructure) have committed to having their storage managed by OSG; projects can request space from the OSG for their use via the support desk.

 -   Researchers can request an [OSN](https://openstoragenetwork.readthedocs.io/en/latest/) allocation from ACCESS and request OSG connect their bucket to the OSDF.